jackiehjm/stx-docs/doc/source/cli_ref/system.rst

 The :command:`host-sensor*` commands provide the ability to:

-* Display the sensors collected from hosts over IPMI.
+* Display the sensors collected from hosts over |IPMI|.
 * Define thresholds.
 * Configure behavior when thresholds are crossed (for example ignore, log, or reset).